MODERN SLAVERY ACT 2015 - STATEMENT 2018

-Our supply chains include companies from all parts of the world, including but not limited to China, Taiwan, UK, USA, Canada, Denmark, Slovakia, Belarus, Italy, Switzerland, Sweden, France, Ireland, Spain, Poland, Turkey, Russia, Germany, The Netherlands, Mexico and Dominican Republic.
+Our supply chains include companies from all parts of the world, including but not limited to China, Taiwan, U.K., U.S.A., Canada, Denmark, Slovakia, Belarus, Italy, Switzerland, Sweden, France, Ireland, Spain, Poland, Turkey, Russia, Germany, The Netherlands, Mexico and Dominican Republic.

 OUR POLICIES ON SLAVERY AND HUMAN TRAFFICKING

-DUE DILIGENCE PROCESSES FOR SLAVERY AND HUMAN TRAFFICKING
+RISK ASSESSMENT AND DUE DILIGENCE PROCESSES FOR SLAVERY AND HUMAN TRAFFICKING

 SUPPLIER ADHERENCE TO OUR VALUES AND ETHICS

 To support our assessment of suppliers against the Supplier Code, we have implemented a process managed by a third-party provider.
 The process includes an evidence-based assessment which follows existing best practice and codes, reflecting consultation across a broad group of stakeholders.
 Furthermore, it is based on a comprehensive set of ethics, labour rights, health and safety, and environmental criteria which closely align with our Supplier Code.

 Starting in mid-2017, we invited an initial group of 44 suppliers to participate in the assessment process.
-The invited suppliers – selected on the basis of the scale and strategic importance of their business with ConvaTec, and the perceived risk associated with their products and services – represented approximately 75% of total spend (in 2017) with contract manufacturers, raw material and logistics suppliers.
-This initial assessment therefore already covers a very significant proportion of our supply base.
-The assessment process will be rolled out progressively across our supplier base and all new major suppliers will be strongly encouraged to participate.
-At 31st December 2017, 34% of the assessments had been completed (41% at 30th April 2018).
-Further detail is provided in the ConvaTec Corporate Responsibility Report for 2017 .
+The invited suppliers – selected on the basis of the scale and strategic importance of their business with ConvaTec, and the perceived risk associated with their products and services – represented approximately 75% of 2017 total spend with contract manufacturers and raw material and logistics suppliers.

-”Supplier represents, warrants and covenants that (i) it complies with all applicable laws on working hours and employment rights in the countries in which it operates; (ii) the evaluation and treatment of its employees and applicants for employment are free from discrimination and harassment, whether such discrimination or harassment is based on sex, age, race, colour, ancestry, religion, belief, disability, sexual orientation or marital status; (iii) the Products supplied under this Agreement shall be manufactured under conditions in compliance with the principles set out in the International Labour Organization Eight Fundamental Conventions nos.
+ConvaTec requires its direct suppliers to comply with the laws of the country in which they operate.
+To help ensure our suppliers respect and enforce our standards with regard to anti-slavery and human trafficking we have re-drafted the relevant clause in our supplier agreements to read as follows: ”Supplier represents, warrants and covenants that (i) it complies with all applicable laws on working hours and employment rights in the countries in which it operates; (ii) the evaluation and treatment of its employees and applicants for employment are free from discrimination and harassment, whether such discrimination or harassment is based on sex, age, race, colour, ancestry, religion, belief, disability, sexual orientation or marital status; (iii) the Products supplied under this Agreement shall be manufactured under conditions in compliance with the principles set out in the International Labour Organization Eight Fundamental Conventions nos.
 29, 87, 98, 100, 105, 111, 138 and 182 and in the United Nations Convention of the Rights of the Child Article 32; and (iv) no Products have been made in whole or in part by sweatshop labour, convict labour or indentured labour under penal sanction.“

-This clause is in our template supplier agreement, and is being phased in as ConvaTec enters into contracts with new suppliers and/or renews contracts with existing suppliers.
+This clause is in our template supplier agreement and is being phased in as ConvaTec enters into contracts with new suppliers and/or renews contracts with existing suppliers.